-I don't know how one cannot but feel for Goody (and others like her – and there are many).
-They're the victims of a new kind of freak show.
+I don’t know how one cannot but feel for Goody (and others like her – and there are many).
+They’re the victims of a new kind of freak show or the visit to Bedlam to gawp at the mentally ill.
 Nothing, but nothing is achieved by raising up – or knocking down – people like her.
 It is, in part at least, a chance for some in the media to savage the working class – particularly the lumpen proletariat (or 'chavs' as they're colloquially known in the UK these days) and then to indulge in mawkish, sentimental twaddle about them.

 Is it the new “opiate of the people”?
 Does it matter?
 Well, I think it does.
 I have no great solutions to offer right now, but it does need to be raised from this perspective and discussed.